2008–09 Philadelphia 76ers season: Free agency

-On July 9 after denouncing their rights to their unrestricted free agents, and trading Rodney Carney and Calvin Booth, the Sixers signed 2-time NBA All-Star Power Forward Elton Brand of the Los Angeles Clippers to a 5-year contract reportedly worth 78–82 Million dollars.
+On July 9 after denouncing their rights to their unrestricted free agents, and trading Rodney Carney and Calvin Booth, along with Utah's 2010 1st-round pick to the Minnesota Timberwolves for a top-55 protected 2010 2nd round pick, the Sixers signed 2-time NBA All-Star Power Forward Elton Brand of the Los Angeles Clippers to a 5-year contract reportedly worth 78–82 Million dollars.

 After the Brand signing, the first weeks of July were quiet in terms of free agency.
 Rumors spread that key restricted free agents Andre Iguodala and Louis Williams were being pursued by the Los Angeles Clippers and Golden State Warriors respectively.

 On July 24 it was announced by Philly.com that the Sixers had come to terms with Point Guard Royal Ivey of the Milwaukee Bucks for a 2-year league minimum contract.
 The deal was finalized and signed on Monday July 28.

 Also on July 28, Philly.com released that the Sixers had come to terms with Shooting Guard Kareem Rush of the Indiana Pacers.
 The deal was finalized and signed on Tuesday July 29.

 After news reports stated that Louis Williams rejected a $3.9M deal from the Sixers and he was talking to the Cleveland Cavaliers, he signed a 5-year deal on July 31.

 On August 12, ESPN announced that the 76ers had come to terms with restricted free agent Andre Iguodala on a reported 6-year 80 million dollar deal.
 After several days, it was officially announced on August 18 that Iguodala had signed the deal.

 On August 19 Philly.com announced that veteran backup big man Theo Ratliff had agreed to terms on veterans league minimum 1 year 1.4 million dollar deal with the 76ers.
-Ratliff had previously played with Philadelphia from 1997–2001.
+Ratliff had previously played with Philadelphia from 1997 to 2001.
 Ratliff was named an All-Star in 2001, but was unable to play because of an injury.